yonatanaizen/Finance/README.md

 $P(A\bigcap{B})$ represents the probability that the next day will be positive, and B denotes all the possibilities we have in the current state, given our knowledge of the previous sequence.
 To gather information about these events, I used historical stock data and calculated the probability for each case.

+### Information source
+yahoo finance
+### Disclaimer
+This is a starter project which may or may not offer advantages.
+Use it at your own risk.
+Any usage is the user's responsibility.